 The Beatles – “Dear Prudence”

 I could have chosen any of a dozen Beatles tunes here, I love those McCartney lines.
 But this one has the most emotional power for me.
-Here’s a blog post about it, and here’s a mashup I did of “Dear Prudence” with “Never Can Say Goodbye” by the Jackson 5:
+Here’s a blog post about it, and here’s a mashup I did of several different versions of the song.

 Miles Davis – “It’s About That Time”